 Jean Seberg’s performance was once again praised and was ultimately the role that forced her skeptics to take notice of her as a serious actress once and for all.

 Offscreen, Seberg was known for her progressive social activism.

 She made donations to the NAACP, a Native American school near her home of Marshalltown, and to the Black Panther Party.
 In fact, Seberg is said to have ultimately donated an estimated $10,500 to the Black Panther Party.

 By 1956, the United States Federal Bureau of Investigation under Edgar J. Hoover had become a paranoid institution.
-Hoover thus crafted a covert counterintelligence program called COINTELPRO whose primary mission was to target private citizens deemed too dangerous to the status quo, including civil rights and social activists, feminist organizations, the Communist Party, and anti-Vietnam war protesters.
+Hoover crafted a covert counterintelligence program called COINTELPRO whose primary mission was to target American citizens deemed too dangerous to the status quo, including civil rights and social activists, feminist organizations, the Communist Party, and anti-Vietnam war protesters.

 In essence, COINTELPRO was “the name given to a series of programs initiated by the Bureau between 1956 and 1971 aimed at undermining and eradicating groups, movements, and individuals — almost all of which were part of the Left — it viewed as threats to national security and social order.”

 Jean Seberg would not be the only private citizen or celebrity to fall prey to these nefarious tactics.
 Indeed, Martin Luther King Jr. was a top priority for COINTELPRO.
 The organization sent his wife audio recordings of him with other women and sent him “suicide packets” full of blackmail intended to make him kill himself.

 Jean Seberg’s support of such progressive programs thus made her a perceived threat to her own government (they believed) and prompted the FBI to begin a long and brutal campaign against her.

 Seberg’s run-ins with the FBI began in 1970, shortly after she became pregnant by her second husband, novelist Romain Gary.